Spatio-temporal modeling of urban extreme rainfall events at high resolution

 \section{Introduction}

-Rainfall modeling is essential in evaluating flood risks and analyzing the impact of urbanization, particularly in areas such as the Cévennes mountain range and the coastal agglomeration of the city of Montpellier in the south of France.
-The Cévennes massif is known for its specific climatological features, experiencing some of the most extreme rainfall in France, especially during the autumn season.
-The topography of these mountains acts as a barrier to relatively warm and humid air masses from the Mediterranean sea making landfall, which causes atmospheric instability and orographic uplift.
-These conditions lead to intense rainfall events that can sometimes exceed $500$ mm within a $24$-hour period, as evidenced by historical occurrences such as the significant floods in Anduze in 2002 with $680$ mm of rain in $24$ hours (\cite{fouchier_inondations_2004}), which is more than the annual average rainfall amount in Paris (see \cite{rainparis2021}).
-Such events are characterised by a large amount of rainfall occurring over short durations and are often highly localized, possibly leading to severe flooding, especially flash floods.
+Rainfall modeling is essential for evaluating flood risks and analyzing how it is modulated by increasing urbanization, particularly in areas such as the Cévennes mountain range and the nearby coastal agglomeration of the city of Montpellier in the south of France.
+The Cévennes massif is known for specific climatological features, experiencing some of the most extreme rainfall amounts in France, especially during autumn.
+The topography of these mountains acts as a barrier to relatively warm and humid air masses from the Mediterranean Sea, leading to atmospheric instability and orographic uplift.
+These conditions lead to intense rainfall events that can sometimes exceed $500$~mm within $24$~hours, as evidenced by historical occurrences, such as the significant floods in Anduze in 2002 with $680$ mm of rain in $24$ hours (\cite{fouchier_inondations_2004}), which is more than the annual average rainfall amount at other French sites such as Paris (\cite{rainparis2021}).
+These events, also called Cévenol episodes, are characterized by very large amounts of rainfall precipitating over short durations and are often highly localized, possibly leading to severe flooding, especially flash floods.

-The city of Montpellier also faces such extreme rainfall events, for instance in September 2014 with a total of $260$ mm of rain falling in only four hours (see \cite{brunet_retour_2018}), or more recently with a total of $100$ mm in seven hours recorded on December 22, 2025 by the Meteo France station of Montpellier airport (\url{meteo.data.gouv.fr}).
-The city's proximity to the Cévennes mountains exacerbates these flooding risks, underscoring the necessity for precise rainfall modeling and simulations for effective flood risk assessment and urban planning.
-The highly localized nature of these weather events emphasizes the importance of understanding rainfall behavior at a high spatio-temporal resolution.
+The city of Montpellier (see \autoref{fig:maps}) also faces such extreme rainfall events, for instance in September 2014 with a total of $260$ mm of rain falling in only four hours (\cite{brunet_retour_2018}), or more recently with a total of $100$ mm in seven hours recorded on December 22, 2025 by Météo France at the station of Montpellier airport (\url{meteo.data.gouv.fr}).
+The city's proximity to the Cévennes mountains exacerbates the risk of flooding, highlighting the need for accurate rainfall modeling and simulations for effective flood risk assessment and urban planning.
+The city is traversed by the Lez river, whose source is to the northeast of Montpellier towards the Cévennes, and another smaller affluent.
+The highly localized nature of these weather events emphasizes the importance of modeling and understanding rainfall behavior at a high spatio-temporal resolution.